 Here is another party food that is Dr. Seuss inspired….everyone loves deviled eggs!

 Well you first start by making hard boiled eggs.
-If you haven’t done that before just put some water and eggs in a pot and once it boils leave them in for about 20 minutes, then take off and fill the pot with cold water ’til they cool off.
+If you haven’t done that before just put some water and eggs in a pot and once it boils leave them in for about 20 minutes.

 If you want to make a nice swirl for the eggs just use a ziploc baggie, fill with mixture, and cut a small slit in the corner which makes a perfect “piping bag” to fill the eggs (less messy too).
 Enjoy!!
 Have a Merry Doctor Seuss Birthday.